Acute malnutrition (wasting): MUAC, RUTF and community care

 Initially, acute malnutrition was diagnosed and treated in hospitals

-Until almost the end of the 20th century, acute malnutrition could only be treated in hospitals.
+Until practically the end of the twentieth century, the treatment of acute malnutrition could only be carried out in hospitals.
 The reason was justified.
-The management of child malnutrition required a high availability of beds, facilities, drinking water and specialized personnel in order to implement the ten steps that the guidelines recommended throughout the rehabilitation and stabilization phases.
+The management of childhood malnutrition required a high availability of beds, resources, safe drinking water and specialist staff in order to implement the ten steps recommended by the guidelines throughout the stabilisation and rehabilitation phases (Ashworth et al., 2003).

 Clinical protocols were effective.
 However, in practice, their practical application was virtually impossible in resource-limited contexts.
 Only 4%-10% of children with acute malnutrition were identified and diagnosed, given the limited access to hospitals.
 Those few who were diagnosed often presented in an advanced state of severe acute malnutrition.
 Furthermore, due to their secondary immunodeficiency, hospitalization exposed them to serious co-infections.

-As a result, for years, the case fatality rate of hospitalized children with severe acute malnutrition remained at catastrophic levels of 20%-30% for wasting and up to 50%-60% for kwashiorkor.
+As a result, for years the case fatality rate of hospitalised children with severe acute malnutrition remained at catastrophic levels of 20%–30% for marasmus and up to 50%–60% for kwashiorkor (Schofield & Ashworth, 1996).

 During the 1970s, attempts were made to develop alternatives for outpatient management

-The proposals that emerged during this period were much more economical than the hospital model.
-However, they did not achieve much better results.
+The proposals that emerged during this period were far less costly than the hospital model.
+However, they also failed to achieve significantly better results (Ashworth et al., 2003).

-The treatment required the administration of therapeutic milks (F-75 at the beginning and then F-100 in the rehabilitation phase), which was not easy.
-These products are a combination of powdered milk, sugar, cereal flour, oil, and a mixture of vitamins and minerals.
-Years later, there would also be a ready-to-use powdered formula.
-However, its preparation required specialized personnel and clean, drinkable water.
-Therefore, it had to be administered in community nutritional rehabilitation centers.
-This posed a significant problem.
-Having to take the children to these centers daily was an unsustainable burden for the mothers (who were almost always responsible for the care of the children).
+Treatment required the administration of therapeutic milks (F-75 initially and then F-100 during the rehabilitation phase), which was not straightforward (Collins et al., 2006).
+These products are a combination of powdered milk, sugar, cereal flour, oil and a mix of vitamins and minerals.
+Years later, a ready-to-use powdered formula would also become available.
+However, their preparation required specialist staff and clean, safe drinking water.
+For this reason, they had to be administered at community nutritional rehabilitation centres.
+This posed a major problem.
+Having to bring children to these centres daily was an unsustainable burden for mothers (who were responsible for childcare in almost all cases) (Briend et al., 1999).

 In addition to the challenges in increasing coverage, the results in the treated children were also not sustainable.
 Weight gain was generally low, and often the children experienced severe relapses during treatment or after discharge.